Azure/batch-shipyard/docs/13-batch-shipyard-configuration-pool.md

     * `nvidia_driver` property contains the following required members:
         * `source` is the source url to download the driver.
 This should be the silent-installable driver package.
+* (optional) `additional_node_prep_commands` contains the following members:
-* (optional) `additional_node_prep_commands` is an array of additional commands to execute on the compute node host as part of node preparation.
-This can be empty or omitted.
+    * (optional) `pre` is an array of additional commands to execute on the compute node host as part of node preparation which occur prior to the Batch Shipyard node preparation steps.
+This is particularly useful for preparing platform images with software for custom Linux mounts.
+    * (optional) `post` is an array of additional commands to execute on the compute node host as part of node preparation which occur after the Batch Shipyard node preparation steps.

 ## Full template
 A full template of a credentials file can be found